 Don't Be Afraid to Fail

 "Don’t be afraid to fail.
-Chances are most of the time you won’t but even if you do, you will have learnt something valuable that you can take with you to your next challenge.
+Chances are most of the time you won’t but, even if you do, you will have learned something valuable that you can take with you to your next challenge.
 The consequences of staying status quo are often worse than those that come as a result of trying something new." - Ashley Wood, Marketing Director

 Set Goals and Follow Through on Them